dyno-might/dyno-might.github.io/_posts/2021-07-15-heritability.md

 But what, exactly, does "heritability" mean?

-I used to have a mental model something like this:  Each person has some number of religiosity points that comes from genes and some number that come from the environment.
+I used to have a mental model something like this:  Each person has some number of religiosity points that come from genes and some number that come from the environment.
 If religiosity was 40% genetic, I pictured this:

 <div style="font-size:100%;" markdown="1">
 ```